raspberrypilearning/astro-pi-mission-zero/en/step_3.md

 [[[generic-theory-simple-colours]]]

-The LED Matrix is an 8 x 8 grid.
+The LED matrix is an 8 x 8 grid.
 You can set each LED on the grid to a different colour to create an image.
 We have created variables for 24 different colours.
 Python stores the information for an image in a list.

 [[[ambient-colours]]]